-This was the camera bag that came highly recommended by photographer Valtteri Hirvonen when I interviewed him for FHaB in an earlier post here.
-He knows what he needs for his outdoor work and this is the best bag he has ever owned to suit those needs.
+This was the camera bag that came highly recommended by photographer Valtteri Hirvonen and, seeing that he spends a lot of his time shooting in the great outdoors, he reckons this is the best bag he has ever owned to suit those needs.
 I’ve been using mine for a couple of weeks now and I get what he’s talking about.
 It’s a great design, and having the daypack area is so useful.
 On the trek to get up closer to Mount Fitz Roy in El Chaltén, the bag was in its element, with the belt support taking the weight off my shoulders when backpacking for hours.
 When you’re travelling, you need stuff to hand that is not always photographic gear and the 15″ laptop fits snuggly away too.
 This bag is working out as a very good addition to my gear.

 Thinktank Wired Up 20 Camera Bag (from Studio Varustamo)